-YKI – National certificate for language proficiency in English with a minimum score of 4 in the intermediate level test
+YKI – Finnish certificate for language proficiency in English with a minimum score of 4 on all four test components (reading and listening comprehension, writing and speaking) in the intermediate level test.

 - Bachelor’s degree (or higher) or an equivalent degree completed in English in Australia, Canada, New Zealand, the United Kingdom, the United States, Switzerland or in an EU/EEA country.

 - At least half of the degree must be completed in English and the language of instruction of the degree must be clearly indicated in the degree certificate or transcript of records or Diploma Supplement or an official statement from the university issuing the degree.
 If the language of instruction is not clearly stated, the applicant must provide proof of language skills in one of the other ways accepted by the university.